geniusinaction/group-vision/group-vision.md

 3. issues arising; and
 4. a forward plan until the next meeting.

-Such a structure offers an important way to self-monitor your progress, as well as keeping your supervisor informed of both positive and negative developments.
+Such a structure offers an important way to self-monitor your progress, as well as keeping your advisor informed of both positive and negative developments.
 The purpose of these meetings is not for you to only report on what went right.
 Often the most pressing issue is a roadblock in the research or a failure.
 This is not a bad thing!
 The PI is here to help you get through those roadblocks or find an alternate route to achieve your ultimate goal.
 Ideally, feedback should be a roughly proportional mix of recognizing successes and analyzing failures.

-If you are having trouble meetings deadlines that we have previously agreed upon, please do not work an unhealthy amount to attempt to meet those deadlines.
+If you are having trouble meeting deadlines that we have previously agreed upon, please do not work an unhealthy amount to attempt to meet those deadlines.
 Please talk to the PI about why you are having trouble meeting the deadline, and we will discuss how you can potentially work more efficiently or set more reasonable deadlines.

 ### Other Group Activities
 Part of being a supportive group is getting to know each other as people in addition to colleagues.
 To facilitate this, the group will strive to have regular activities that don’t necessarily revolve around research (e.g. group lunches and dinners, outdoor activities).